hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Security - change the password that is used to access a Store
+### Security - change the password that is used to access a Store in Cordova
-{: #security-change-the-password-that-is-used-to-access-a-store }

 ```javascript
 // The password should be user input.
 // It is hard-coded in the example for brevity.